 How much would a 3X profit increase in your business mean to you?
 Use order bumps, they work!

 5. Split Test Your Funnels

-You should be split testing your funnels with every change you make, in order to optimize them for conversions efficiently and easily.
+You should be split testing your sales funnel with every change you make, in order to optimize them for conversions efficiently and easily.

 By split testing, you can accurately identify which changes made to a sales page, opt-in page, checkout cart page, or bridge page, are responsible for an increase in sales and profit.

 Split testing is your friend!
 And, it can be done with emails, advertising, and your sales funnels!